What is SCFM in Air Compressors – SCFM vs. CFM Explained

 Additional Air Compressor Ratings to Consider

-After identifying the SCFM or CFM values, there are some other essential ratings to consider when choosing an air compressor, such as:
+After identifying the SCFM or CFM values, there are some other essential ratings to consider when choosing a compressed air system, such as:

 PSI